kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 #.
 Retrieve protease stock from -80 C and thaw at room temperature.
 #.
 Add correct amount of Tris-HCl working buffer into each well.

-    * Buffer to add = 40 μL - protease vol - substrate vol - compound vol
+    * Buffer to add = Total volume in each well (40 μL) - protease vol - substrate vol (5 μL) - compound vol (4 μL)
-    * Protease volume required for assay can fluctuate based on the concentration of protease stock after purification, so it is not possible to provide a fixed volume in this protocol.
+    * Protease volume required for assay can be different based on the concentration of protease stock after purification, so it is not possible to provide a fixed volume in this protocol.
 Calculate the amount needed for your assay based on how much protease you get after purification.
+    * Same goes to substrate and compound volume, volume used in this example is for convenience, may adjust the volume accordingly.
     * The final volume of liquid in each well should be 40 uL.
 Adjust the buffer volume accordingly.

 #.
 Add correct amount of protease into each well.
 #.
 Add 4 μL of diluted compound into wells assigned for different concentrations.

-    * 4 μL is for convenient's sake, the final concentration is 10x diluted when added into the wells.
-It does not have to strictly be 4 μL, can adjust and calculate desired final volume to added into each well.
+    * 4 μL is selected for convenience.
+The final concentration is 10x diluted when added into the wells.
+It does not have to strictly be 4 μL, can adjust and calculate desired final volume to added into each well according to personal preference.

 #.
 Incubate, room temperature, 30 mins.
 #.
 Thaw substrate from -20 C.
 #.
 Dilute substrate from 10 mM stock to 1 mM working stock in assay buffer.
 #.
-Add 4 μL diluted substrate into each well.
+Add 5 μL diluted substrate into each well.

-    * Again, 4 μL is not a strict requirement, just for convenient.
-Adjust accordingly.
+    * Again, 5 μL is not a strict requirement, just for convenient.
+May adjust accordingly.

 #.
 Incubate, room temperature, 120 mins.
 #.
 Read plate at 380 nm excitation and 445 nm emission.